grok-rs/waitup/docs/TUTORIALS.md

 ## Tutorial 5: Docker Integration

-Learn to use wait-for effectively in containerized environments.
+Learn to use waitup effectively in containerized environments.

 ### Prerequisites
 - Completed Tutorial 4